-We measured a variety of Nb samples intended for SRF applications from 5 different sources \cite{Supp}.
-Similar nonlinear response was observed in all of them.
-Depending on the spatial location of the probe, one can observe low-field response, periodic response or a combination of both.
-The response is also reproducible and the same result was obtained on bulk large grain Nb sample after an interval of 2 weeks, for example.
-Note that the magnetic field created by the magnetic writer probe is very "aggressive" and introduces a perpendicular component, hence it does not precisely replicate the parallel RF magnetic fields experienced inside an SRF cavity.
-Nevertheless, this method is a very useful tool to compare RF responses across a variety of samples and to identify the source of the nonlinearity.
-We can locate the weak-link, measure its superconducting gap and compare local RF vortex nucleation fields $H_v$ on the surface of superconducting samples.
+We measure a variety of Nb samples intended for SRF applications from five different sources (see the Appendix).
+A similar nonlinear response is observed in all of them.
+The intrinsic low-field nonlinear response calculated based on the Ginzburg–Landau (GL) model near $T_c$ has a strong dependence on the sample thickness \cite{tai_nanoscale_2013,lee_doping-dependent_2005}.
+Therefore, bulk Nb samples tend to have a weaker intrinsic nonlinear response compared to thin-film Nb samples.
+Depending on the spatial location of the probe, we observe a nonlinear response, which can be considered as a low-field response, a periodic response, or a combination of both.
+The response is also reproducible and the same result is obtained on a bulk large-grain Nb sample after an interval of 2 weeks, for example.
+Note that the magnetic field created by the magnetic writer probe is very "aggressive" and introduces a perpendicular component; hence, it does not precisely replicate the parallel rf magnetic fields experienced inside a SRF cavity.
+Nevertheless, this method is a very useful tool to compare rf responses across a variety of samples and to identify the source of the nonlinearity.
+We can locate the weak-link, measure its superconducting gap, and compare local rf vortex nucleation fields $H_v$ on the surface of superconducting samples.

-In summary, we observed two generic types of local nonlinear response on the surfaces of air-exposed Nb bulk and thin films.
+In summary, we observe two generic types of local nonlinear response on the surfaces of air-exposed Nb bulk and thin-films.
 The nonlinear response is quantitatively modeled and understood.
-The existence of weak-links on air-exposed SRF grade Nb samples was experimentally confirmed.
-We also demonstrated the ability to successfully differentiate between the sources of local nonlinearity based on their dependence on RF field amplitude and temperature.
+The existence of weak-links on air-exposed SRF grade Nb samples is experimentally confirmed.
+We also demonstrate the ability to successfully differentiate between the sources of local nonlinearity based on their dependence on rf field amplitude and temperature.